d3centr/dap/README.md

 - **Processing** - _Off-chain computation engine._

 Apache Spark has been extended with a custom plugin enabling the seamless processing of big blockchain integers.
 The accurate valuation of transactions and tokens benefits from native Spark performance.
 See [SparkUBI](/spark/sparkubi/README.md) for more info.
-- **Data Pipelines** - _coming soon_
+- **Data Pipelines** - _Environment as a service._

-Build and deploy Web3 data pipelines in a PaaS fashion from a git repo.
+Build and deploy Web3 data pipelines in a PaaS fashion from a git repo ([example](https://github.com/dapfyi/uniswap-dapp)).
 DaP aims to provide savvy engineers with the ease-of-use of a managed service in an open system.
 It supports orchestrated ETL or ML processes, all the way to SQL analytics, visualization and dashboards.